-- ensure that reasonable steps are taken to ensure donations are permissible under the 2000 Act; - keep sufficient accounting records; and - report donations to the Electoral Commission every quarter.
+- a) ensure that reasonable steps are taken to ensure donations and loans are permissible under the 2000 Act; - b) keep sufficient accounting records; and - c) report donations and loans to the Electoral Commission every quarter.1

 4.2.
-Prior to accepting any donation of $\pounds$ 500 or more, the Party's treasurer must check that the donation is from a permissible source.
-In the case of receiving a donation from a previous donor, consideration should be given to making a fresh check for each subsequent donation.
+Prior to accepting any donation or loan of £500 or more, the Party's treasurer must check that the benefit is from a permissible source.
+In the case of receiving a donation or loan from a previous donor, consideration should be given to making a fresh check for each subsequent donation or loan.2